How to Use Up Those Old and Aging Essential Oils

 If you can tell that an aging essential oil smells weak but still aromatically pleasant, there are a few ways that you can still get some value out of that aging oil:

-Add 1-2 drops of your aging essential oil to a stale/smelly drain to help disinfect and eliminate the odor.
+Mix 1-2 drops of your aging essential oil to a small amount of liquid dishsoap or handsoap and pour down a stale/smelly drain as the water runs to help disinfect and eliminate the odor.
 Do not pour more than 1-2 drops down your drain as essential oils can harm water supplies and it's possible that essential oils may harm certain types of pipes or fittings.
 See the Essential Oil Disposal article for more information.

 Trash Receptacle Freshener

 Sprinkle 1-2 drops of essential oil onto your trash to help eliminate odors and detract insects and rodents.
-Peppermint is especially helpful in detracting rodents.
+Peppermint can be helpful in detracting some rodents.

 Aging essential oils can be used in place of your newer essential oils within your household cleaning formulations, blends and recipes.
-Remember, however, that oils that have oxidized can be harsher and pose more risk of skin sensitization, so greater care to protect your skin during use would be prudent.
+Remember, however, that oils that have oxidized can be harsher and pose more risk of skin sensitization, so use greater care to protect your skin during use.
+Remember to follow all safety guidelines for the essential oils you intend to use.

 Vacuum Bag Freshener